-PURPOSE: To provide a schedule of courses which maximize flexibility in scheduling classes.
-Further, to provide for better space utilization of university classroom spaces.
+To provide a schedule of courses which maximize flexibility in scheduling classes and for better space utilization of university classroom spaces.

-Please note that whenever feasible every effort should be made to maximize the utilization of classroom space in terms of seats available and the other performance indicators related to budget.
+Please note that whenever feasible every effort should be made to maximize the utilization of classroom space in terms of seats available and other performance indicators related to budget.